mnikpay/epiproteome-to-phenome/README.md

 cd ./epiproteomics_package
 ```
-The first step is to obtain GWAS data for the phenotype of interest from OpenGWAS db.
+The first step is to obtain GWAS data for the phenotype of interest from the OpenGWAS db.
 This can be done by passing its phenotype ID (from OpenGWAS db) to the first script. e.g.
 ```
 bash obtain_gwas_data_p1.sh ebi-a-GCST010780
 ```
-downloads the GWAS data for SARS-COV-2 and prepares it in a format that is required by the second script.
+In the above example, the script downloads the GWAS data for SARS-COV-2 and prepares it in a format that is required by the second script.

 The second script examines the association of the identified biomarkers (probes) with the phenotype of interest using Mendelian randomization, you can conduct a comprehensive search as: